dmafanasyev/rulexicon/README.md

 ## Naming convention

-The naming convention based on idea of [lexicon](https://github.com/cran/lexicon) package, and help to categorize the data types.
+The naming convention based on the idea of [lexicon](https://github.com/cran/lexicon) package, and help to categorize the data types.